-Throughout this document, the term inappropriate behaviour (which may range from mild to grossly inappropriate behaviour) is intended to include, but is not limited to:
+Throughout this document, the term prohibited behaviour is intended to include, but is not limited to:

-- Bullying - Verbal, physical or sexual harassment - · Rape and attempted rape - Exploitation (including sexual exploitation) - Abuse (including sexual abuse and abuse of power) - Any actions that harm children or place them at risk of harm - Intimidation - Any form of discrimination - Entering into relationships which cause, or could potentially cause, conflicts of interest at work - · Behaviour that brings, or could potentially bring, the organisation into disrepute - Showing a lack of respect for the dignity of others - Behaving in a culturally insensitive manner - Behaving in a manner which leads to, or could potentially lead to, health or security problems for the individual concerned and/or for other people - Theft - Unauthorised use or possession of Concern property or of the property of a third party while acting or claiming to act on behalf of Concern, and serious negligence or deliberate misuse of Concern property - Any attempt to commit fraud or to accept or solicit a bribe
+- Bullying - Verbal, physical or sexual harassment - · Rape and attempted rape - Exploitation (including sexual exploitation) - Abuse (including sexual abuse and abuse of power) - Any actions that harm children or place them at risk of harm - Intimidation - Any form of discrimination - Entering into relationships which cause conflicts of interest at work - Behaviour that brings, or could potentially bring, the organisation into disrepute - Showing a lack of respect for the dignity of others - Behaving in a culturally insensitive manner - Behaving in a manner which leads to, or could potentially lead to, health or security problems for the individual concerned and/or for other people - Theft - Unauthorised use or possession of Concern property or of the property of a third party while acting or claiming to act on behalf of Concern, and serious negligence or deliberate misuse of Concern property - Any attempt to commit fraud or to accept or solicit a bribe

-Any finding of inappropriate behaviour, including those actions outlined above, by anyone working for or on behalf of Concern will lead to disciplinary action up to and including dismissal.
+Concern prohibits and has zero tolerance for sexual exploitation, abuse or harassment of programme participants and our staff.
+Any finding of prohibited behaviour, including those actions outlined above, by anyone working for or on behalf of Concern will lead to disciplinary action up to and including dismissal.